ssaunders/werewolf/README.md

 werewolf
 ========

-Visual aid for the werewolf/mafia game
+Visual aid for the werewolf/mafia game using the Vue framework